Max-Sum (Labeling) Problem Page

 werner@cmp.felk.cvut.cz

-The extended version of the review is in the research
+A long version of the review is in the research

-Some articles cited in the report:
+The crucial articles cited in the review may be hard-to-get:

 -